Open Studios at Wimbledon Art Studios ǀ Exhibition review

 As well as fine art, many of the works exhibited in the studios also fall in to the category of craft, and there are plenty of reasonably priced pieces on sale.
 Danielle Wood’s textile designs are bold and cute and would make perfect gifts, as would many pieces by other designers.
 A visit to the Open Studios is highly recommended for anyone interested in art, craft, or snapping up a bargain for their home!

-Wimbledon Art Studios are open to the public until Sunday 19th May 2013, for further information visit here.
+Wimbledon Art Studios are open to the public until Sunday 19th May 2013.
+For further information visit the studios’ website here.